sc0Vu/CloudHelper/README.md

-# CloudHelper
+# oolongteas
+Olongtea is a traditional tea.

-An application that want to help somebody automat some jobs.
+It's application to help people make snapshot on cloud service.